• Home

 Worldly Gray vs. Sherwin Williams Mindful Gray

-Mindful gray is also a super cool greige paint color, but is a little darker still of a gray color than Worldly Gray.
+Mindful gray is also a super cool greige paint color with slight green undertone.
+It is a little darker of a gray color than Worldly Gray.

 SW Wordly Gray vs SW Mindful Gray